SJSUSpring2020-CMPE272/Covid19Proj/README.md

 ## Project Idea7:
 ### 1.Project Title :
 Job Hunting
-### 2.Project idea description :
+### 2.idea description :
-Provide the platform for students and companies to conveniently find job and employees,companies can post jobs on the platform and students can apply them,the top jobs shown on students’ page are selected by the students’ basic information and preference based on their regular browsing and the jobs applied.
+Provide the platform for students and companies to conveniently find job and employees,companies can post jobs on the platform and students can apply them.the recommendation system can be used in this application to improve users' experience,for instance,the top jobs shown on students’ page will be selected by the students’ basic information and preference based on their regular browsing history and the previous jobs students had applied.
 ### 3.Goal of the project (who are you developing the project for) :
 Companies and students.
 ### 4.Technology stack